-- 5. The Agency shall be responsible for developing a sandbox plan based on data submitted by developers of eligible products and following appropriate consultations.
-The plan shall set out clinical, scientific and regulatory justification for a sandbox, including the identification of the requirements of this Regulation, [revised Directive 2001/83/EC] and Regulation (EC) 1394/2007 that cannot be complied with and a proposal for alternative or mitigation measures, where appropriate.
-The plan shall also include a proposed timeline for the duration of the sandbox.
-Where appropriate, the Agency shall also propose measures in order to mitigate any possible distortion of market conditions as a consequence of establishing a regulatory. - 6.
-The Commission shall, by means of implementing acts, take a decision on the set up of a regulatory sandbox taking into account the recommendation of the Agency and the sandbox plan pursuant to paragraph 4.
-Those implementing acts shall be adopted in accordance with the examination procedure referred to in Article 173(2). - 7.
-Decisions establishing a regulatory sandbox under paragraph 5 shall be limited in time and shall set out detailed conditions for its implementation.
-These Decisions shall: - (a) include the proposed sandbox plan; - (b) include the duration of the regulatory sandbox and its expiry; - (c) include as part of the sandbox plan the requirements of this Regulation and of [revised Directive 2001/83/EC] that cannot be complied with and shall include appropriate measures to mitigate potential risks to health and to the environment. - 8.
-The Commission may, by means of implementing acts, suspend or revoke a regulatory sandbox at any time. in any of the following cases: - (a) the requirements and conditions laid down in paragraphs 6 and 7 are no longer met; - (b) it is appropriate to protect public health.
+- 5. The Agency shall be responsible for developing a the sandbox plan based on data submitted by developers of eligible products and following appropriate consultations including consultation with competent authorities of the Member States.
+The sandbox plan shall set out clinical, scientific and regulatory justification for a sandboxthe necessity to establish a regulatory sandbox, including the identification of the requirements of this Regulation, [revised Directive 2001/83/EC] and Regulation (EC) 1394/2007 whose adaptations are considered indispensable from a technical and scientific viewpoint for the development and authorisation of such medicinal product which ensure equivalent standards of quality, safety and efficacy to those set out in the Regulation and [revised Directive 2001/83/EC].
+The sandbox plan shall also provide that cannot be complied with and a proposals for alternative or mitigation measures, where appropriate.
+The sandbox plan shall also include a proposed timeline for the duration of the sandbox.
+Where appropriate, the Agency shall also propose measures in order to mitigate any possible distortion of market conditions as a consequence of establishing a regulatory sandbox. - 6.
+The Commission shall, by means of implementing acts, take-adopt a decision establishing on the set up of a regulatory sandbox for the eligible medicinal products or category of medicinal products taking into account the recommendation of the Agency and the sandbox plan pursuant to paragraph 4.
+Those implementing acts shall be adopted in accordance with the examination procedure referred to in Article 173(2).

+- 7. Decisions establishing a regulatory sandbox under paragraph 5-6 shall be limited in time and shall set out detailed conditions for its implementation.
+These Decisions shall include: - (a) include the a proposed sandbox plan, taking into account the recommended sandbox plan of the Agency, specifying the targeted technical adaptations to the requirements of this Regulation and of [revised Directive 2001/83/EC], Regulation (EC) 1394/2007 in accordance with the conditions set out in paragraph 5, and shall include any appropriate measures to mitigate potential risks to health and to the environment; - (b) include the duration of the regulatory sandbox and its expiry including, where appropriate, the authorisation and placing on the market of the medicinal products concerned; - (c) the participants include as part of the regulatory sandbox plan the requirements of this Regulation and of [revised Directive 2001/83/EC] that cannot be complied with and shall include appropriate measures to mitigate potential risks to health and to the environment. - 8.
+The Commission may, by means of implementing acts, suspend or revoke a regulatory sandbox at any time, in any of the following cases: - (a) the requirements and conditions laid down in paragraphs 6 and 7 are no longer met; - (b) it is appropriate to protect public health.